susyjam/MicrosoftAzureML/Azure Machine Learning Engineer Capstone Project/README.md

 Compared to HyperDrive, AutoML architecture is quite superior, which enables to training 'n' number of models efficiently.

 The reason in accuracies might be due to the fact that that we used less number of iterations in AutoML run, which might give better results with more iterations.
 AutoML also provides a wide variety of models and preprocessing steps which are not carried out Hyperdrive.
 However, the difference was quite small.

+The AutoML model was then deployed as follows:
+ * Get the best model from the training run
+ * Register the model
+ * Download the score python file from azure ml
+ * Create an inference configuration
+ * Create an ACI deployment configuration
+ * Deploy the model
+ * Enable Application Insights

+To consume the model
+ * We copy the rest endpoint
+ * Create a sample JSON payload and post the payload to the endpoint using a HTTP Post
+ * Running endpoint

 ### Model endpoint